melowntech/workshop/tutorials/backend/urbanatlas-cities.rst

 .. _urbanatlas-cities-tutorial:

-Displaying Open Landuse map over 3D data
+Displaying Open Landuse Map Over 3D Data
 ----------------------------------------

 In this tutorial we combine 3D data of Czech cities and the Corine Land Cover